Healing from an Unplanned C-Section: A Guide to Emotional Recovery

 How Trauma Connects to PPD and PPA

 The experience of a traumatic birth does not exist in a vacuum.
-It can be a direct catalyst for other perinatal mood and anxiety disorders (PMADs), or it can significantly exacerbate pre-existing conditions.
+It can be a direct catalyst for other perinatal mood and anxiety disorders (PMADs), or it can significantly worsen pre-existing conditions.
 Research indicates that up to 90% of mothers diagnosed with postpartum PTSD also exhibit symptoms of major depressive disorder.
 Studies also suggest that women who undergo a C-section may be at a slightly increased risk of developing postpartum depression compared to those who have a vaginal delivery.
 The intense stress, fear, and hormonal shifts involved in a traumatic birth can disrupt the brain's chemistry, making one more vulnerable to depression and anxiety.

 Defining PPD and PPA